 Variants in the POLG gene are frequently responsible for an eye condition called progressive external ophthalmoplegia, another POLG-related disorder.
 This condition weakens the muscles that control eye movement and causes the eyelids to droop (ptosis).

-There are at least 67 POLG gene mutations that cause progressive external ophthalmoplegia.
-Most POLG gene mutations change single amino acids in the alpha subunit of pol γ, which decreases the efficiency of mtDNA replication.
-As in another POLG-related disorder, Alpers-Huttenlocher syndrome (described above), the most common POLG gene mutation in progressive external ophthalmoplegia is Ala467Thr.
-It is unclear how the same mutation can lead to different disorders.
+There are at least 67 POLG gene variants that cause progressive external ophthalmoplegia.
+Most POLG gene variants change single amino acids in the alpha subunit of pol γ, which decreases the efficiency of mtDNA replication.
+As in another POLG-related disorder, Alpers-Huttenlocher syndrome (described above), the most common POLG gene variant in progressive external ophthalmoplegia is Ala467Thr.
+It is unclear how the same variants can lead to different disorders.

-In progressive external ophthalmoplegia, mutations in the POLG gene result in large deletions of genetic material from mtDNA in muscle tissue, rather than the overall mtDNA depletion seen in other POLG-related disorders.
+In progressive external ophthalmoplegia, variants in the POLG gene result in large deletions of genetic material from mtDNA in muscle tissue, rather than the overall mtDNA depletion seen in other POLG-related disorders.
 The reason for this difference is unknown.
 Researchers have not determined how deletions of mtDNA lead to the specific signs and symptoms of progressive external ophthalmoplegia, although the features of the condition are probably related to impaired oxidative phosphorylation.
 It has been suggested that eye muscles are commonly affected by mitochondrial defects because they are especially dependent on oxidative phosphorylation for energy.More About This Health Condition

 MedlinePlus Genetics provides information about Leigh syndromeMore About This Health Condition